The Power of Duality: Response Time Analysis meets Integer Programming: Introduction

 The task system $\mathscr{T}$ has \emph{harmonic periods} iff $p_i \geq p_j$ implies that $p_i/p_j\in\Z$ for all tasks $\tau_i,\tau_j$.
 The \emph{utilization} of a task $\tau_i$ is the quantity $c_i/p_i$ and the utilization of the task set $\mathscr{T}$ is $\sum_{i\leq n}c_i/p_i$.
 The common assumption is that $\sum_{i\leq n}c_i/p_i \leq 1$ as otherwise there are job sequences of $\mathscr{T}$ which can not be scheduled by any algorithm.
 We refer to this utilization bound as the \emph{schedulability utilization bound}.
 However, a necessary utilization bound is $\sum_{i<n}c_i/p_i < 1$ as otherwise there is no solution for worst-case response times at all.
 We refer to this bound as the \emph{general utilization bound}.

-\subparagraph*{Fixed-priority scheduling}
+\paragraph*{Fixed-Priority Scheduling}

-In \ac{FP} scheduling (or static-priority scheduling) the tasks are considered to have a predefined order of priorization.
+In \ac{FP} scheduling (or static-priority scheduling) the tasks are considered to have a predefined order of prioritization.
 A task $\tau_i$ has a larger priority than a task $\tau_j$ if and only if $i<j$.
 An \ac{FP} schedule preempts jobs according to these priorities; in more detail, a running job is preempted on the release of a job of task of a higher priority to schedule the new job instead (see \cref{fig:example} for an example).
+The task system is called \emph{schedulable} when no job can ever miss its deadline.
+Of course one may try to find a good prioritization for a set of tasks.
+However, the more typical problem is to analyze a task system with a given prioritization which is what we do in this paper.

 Two important special cases of \ac{FP} scheduling are \ac{DM} scheduling \cite{DBLP:journals/rts/Baruah11,AUDSLEY1991127} and \ac{RM} scheduling \cite{DBLP:conf/rtss/Ekberg20,DBLP:journals/jacm/LiuL73,DBLP:conf/afips/Serlin72}.
 In \ac{DM} scheduling earlier deadlines imply larger priorities while in \ac{RM} scheduling smaller periods imply larger priorities.
 Both are equal if the deadline of each task is equal to its period.